MarcoASilva/jwti/readme.md

 await jwti.invalidate({ client: 'mobile' });

-// Throws an InvalidatedTokenError await jwti.verify(token);
+// throws an InvalidatedTokenError await jwti.verify(token);
 ```

-## All tokens for a user-client combination
+## all tokens for a given user AND a given client

 that were signed with jwti